 - Nuts, seeds, and their butters

-- Plant-based oils like olive or avocado oil
+- Plant-based oils (olive or avocado oil)

-Prioritize Quality Protein Sources:
+Prioritize Quality Protein Sources

 - Tofu, tempeh, and edamame (from soy)